LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

    (while <condition-sexpr>
        {<sexpr>}*)
 ```
-Although tail-recursion is the natural and efficient way to implementing looping, two additional forms are provided.
+Although tail-recursion is the natural and efficient way to implement looping, two additional forms are provided.

 ### Template expansion
 ```